edhendoschem/UoL_Photonics/C++/readme.md

 stored as a single flat vector instead of a vector of pointers to a vector of pointers to a vector of T's.
 Contains overloaded +, -, /, *.
 - matrix_opt and matrix_fact_opt Contains:
+	* A move only Matrix class with all the usual matrix operations (multiply, add and substract as overloaded *, +, - operators) which are stored in the first matrix for memory efficiency e.g a+b will add b to a, the result will be stored in a.
+A "make_copy()" member function is provided should the need for copying arise
-	* a Matrix class with all the usual matrix operations (multiply, add and substract as overloaded *, +, -) plus transpose, matrix slicing by row or column, row slice operations, column slice operations and invert
+	* Other operations such as transpose, matrix slicing by row or column, row slice operations, column slice operations and invert
 	* QR factorization via Gram-Schmidt orthonormalization converting any invertible matrix into a product of an orthonormal Q matrix and a upper triangular R matrix
 	* LU factorization which converts a given matrix into the product of a lower triangular with an upper triangular and matrix determinant